What Are Your Anger Triggers?

 At our Grief and Difficult Emotions Retreats, folks can work through years of emotional pain in a short time, and gain the tools they need to live a new, freer and more passionate life.

 Anger is powerful and passionate.
 We can reclaim that passion for good, for true justice and compassion.
 That is the true gold within us, waiting to be discovered.
-That is the gift of anger.
-For more on this perspective, go to this page.

 Here is another perspective on anger, called Conquering Anger.